-Today, the use of rice bran oil as a cooking oil has become increasingly popular among consumers due to its antiinflammatory, anti-dyslipidemic, and anti-thrombotic properties (Table 1).
+Today, the use of rice bran oil as a cooking oil has become increasingly popular among consumers due to its antiinflammatory, anti-dyslipidemic, anti-thrombotic properties (Table 1).
 Rao and SUGASini [35] have demonstrated that the unsaponifiable fraction of rice bran oil significantly contributes to its anti-inflammatory activity.
-Inflammatory mediators such as ROS (O2 and NO2), eicosanoids (PGE2, TXB2, LTB4, and LTC4), cytokines (TNF- $\alpha$ and IL-6), and enzymes hydrolytic (collagenase, elastase, and hyaluronidase) were reduced significantly isolated in peritoneal macrophages from male Wistar rats fed crude rice bran oil containing saponifiable fractions [35].
-Francisqueti Minatel and [35] investigated the therapeutic effects of yoryzanol derived from rice bran oil in preventing cardio-renal metabolic syndrome.
-Wistar rats fed a high-fat diet for 20 weeks, with or without $\gamma$ -oryzanol supplementation, showed that the $\gamma$ oryzanol-supplemented diet prevented weight gain, increased blood triglycerides, and improved systolic and diastolic function [36].
+Inflammatory mediators such as ROS (O2 and NO2), eicosanoids (PGE2, TXB2, LTB4, and LTC4), cytokines (TNF-α and IL-6), and hydrolytic enzymes (collagenase, elastase, and hyaluronidase) were significantly reduced in isolated peritoneal macrophages from male Wistar rats fed crude rice bran oil containing saponifiable fractions [35].
+Francisqueti and Minatel [35] investigated the therapeutic effects of γoryzanol derived from rice bran oil in preventing cardio-renal metabolic syndrome.
+Wistar rats fed a high-fat diet for 20 weeks, with or without $\gamma$ -oryzanol supplementation, showed that the $\gamma$ oryzanol-supplemented diet prevented

+weight gain, increased blood

+triglycerides, and improved systolic and

+diastolic function [36].

 In humans, testing the effects of supplementing diets with palm oil, rice bran oil, and coconut oil in subjects with normal blood lipid levels revealed an increased susceptibility to excessive chylomicron development (small fat particles that transport lipids to tissues) in response to meals rich in saturated fatty acids from palm oil, thereby raising the risk of atherosclerosis [37].
 However, those consuming rice bran oil or coconut oil did not develop atherosclerosis risk factors [37].
 In hyperlipidemic patients, a diet supplemented with rice bran oil has been shown to reduce body weight, body mass index, waist circumference, and hip circumference [38], as well as total cholesterol, LDL cholesterol, and the atherogenic index of total cholesterol/HDL cholesterol [38].
-Gopinath Kuriyan and [39] also confirmed that rice bran oil significantly reduced total cholesterol and triglycerides in the plasma of hyperglycemic patients compared to common cooking oils like sunflower oil.
-Additionally, mixing rice bran oil with other cooking oils such as sesame oil [40, 41] or palm oil [42] also shows so.
+Kuriyan and Gopinath [39] also confirmed that rice bran oil significantly cholesterol reduced total and triglycerides in the plasma of hyperglycemic patients compared to common cooking oils like sunflower oil.
+Additionally, mixing rice bran oil with other cooking oils such as sesame oil [40, 41] or palm oil [42] also shows so